Biped-Open-Platform-Project/biped-open-platform-project.github.io/_pages/home.md

   - image_path: /assets/images/img3633.jpg
     alt: "100% free"
     title: "Open-source design"
-    excerpt: "Free to use however you want (BSD-License), and inspired by other high-quality open-source robotics projects.
-Affordable build."
+    excerpt: "Free to use however you want (BSD License), and inspired by other high-quality open-source robotics projects, for an affordable build."
     url: "/docs/license/"
     btn_class: "btn--primary"
     btn_label: "Learn more"